 Originally, I am a mathematician (graduated in Budapest, Hungary, in 1979), but I turned into a computer scientist after my graduation.
 I joined the Computing and Automation Institute (SZTAKI) of Budapest in 1979.
 I then left Hungary in 1986; after having spent 3 years in a private software house called “Insotech Consult GmbH” (which, unfortunately, went down the drain since...) in Munich, Germany, I joined the Centre for Mathematics and Computer Sciences (CWI) in Amsterdam in 1988 as a senior researcher.
 I also received a PhD in Leiden, the Netherlands, in 1989.
 All in all, I spent 21 years as a “traditional” computer science researcher, working mainly on Computer Graphics.
 I then joined the staff of the World Wide Web Consortium (while maintaining my position at CWI), in January 2001, where I served as Head of Offices until June 2006.
-Between June 2006 and September 2013 I was Semantic Web Activity Lead, and I am currently the technical lead of the Digital Publishing Activity.
-If you want more details on my professional life, you can look at my home page at W3C or “professional” CV (though the latter is just a boring list of projects and references…).
+Between June 2006 and September 2013 I was Semantic Web Activity Lead, and I am currently the technical lead of the Publishing@W3C Initiative.
+If you want more details on my professional life, you can look at my “professional” CV.

 I am married, and have a grown-up son, David.
 My wife, Éva, is a researcher in history remotely attached mainly to the Corvinus University in Budapest, while David has finished his Master’s studies at the Conservatorium of Amsterdam as a classical pianist, and also has a Master’s degree in Culture Management from the University of Antwerpen.